zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-01-19-how-to-make-unity-work-better-on-maverick.markdown

 ---
 layout: article
 title: "How to make Unity work better on Maverik"
-author: "Vitaliy Zasadnyy"
-description: "Long, long time ago there was a bug..."
+headline: "Long, long time ago there was a bug..."
 date: 2014-01-19T23:16:46+02:00
 estimate: "2 mins"
 categories: [unity3d, productivity]